 Final Thoughts

 Keep in mind that the goal of prepping is so that you can get past any emergency situation, without it affecting your life.
 For example, when the power goes out for your neighbours, yours stays on and you keep living normally.
-That is the end goal.
+If the city shuts off the water supply, you switch on your well pump and continue having water in your house.
+Continuing to live your normal, day-to-day life is the end goal.

 This may require changes in your lifestyle.
 The best time to make those changes is today, not the day the lights go out.
 But this does not mean you have to live in a tent in the woods, eating bugs.
 It is possible to live quite comfortably, while reducing your expenses and severing your connections to relying on other people.